feluxe/gitsub_DEPRECATED/README.md

 ```

 This is pretty much it.
 The rest is just git as you know it.
-You just cd back and forth and run your git commands.
+You cd back and forth and run your git commands.
 The only limitation is that you have to push changes of child-repos to their remote location before you can commit to a parent.

 ## Commands